jbbakst/theQ/README.md

-Ember-seed
+Ember-Seed
 ==========
-A seed project set up with Grunt, coffeescript, and ember.
+A seed project set up with Grunt, CoffeeScript, and EmberJS.